 Developing the skills and understanding to explain why events have happened in history is a fundamental component of historical thinking.
 It encourages learners to move beyond the possession of discrete items of knowledge and the capacity to simply describe something from the past, towards being able to comprehend the inter-relationships between different forces and their various roles in bringing that something about.
 This is important not only in understanding the Holocaust, but, crucially, in helping students become informed and critical members of society.

-The twilight CPD and accompanying classroom materials in ‘Unlocking antisemitism’ uncover the origins of this ‘longest hatred’, and explore continuity and change from medieval anti-Judaism to modern antisemitism.
+The twilight CPD and accompanying classroom materials in ‘Nazi antisemitism: Where did it come from?’ uncover the origins of this ‘longest hatred’, and explore continuity and change from medieval anti-Judaism to modern antisemitism.
 They provide essential knowledge and understanding to counter common myths and stereotypes of the Jewish people.

-The interactive timeline ‘What was the Holocaust?’ places key events and decisions in their historical context, making clear the connections between the radicalisation of Nazi policy and the outbreak and course of the Second World War.
+The interactive timeline ‘What happened to the Jews of Europe?
+The Holocaust and the persecution of other victim groups’ places key events and decisions in their historical context, making clear the connections between the radicalisation of Nazi policy and the outbreak and course of the Second World War.
 It also highlights the dynamic between actions ‘from above’ (the decisions of Hitler and the Nazi leadership) and that of initiatives ‘from below’ (how lower level functionaries and the general public both responded to and – at times – drove forward the unfolding persecution).

-The powerful case studies in ‘Being human?’ develop this further, through case studies that focus both on the ideology of Hitler, Himmler and Heydrich as well as the wide range of motivations of other individuals and agencies that became complicit in the genocide.
+The powerful case studies in ‘Being Human?
+Choices, behaviours and the Holocaust’ develop this further, through case studies that focus both on the ideology of Hitler, Himmler and Heydrich as well as the wide range of motivations of other individuals and agencies that became complicit in the genocide.

 What do young people know and understand about the Holocaust?
 Evidence from English secondary schools (2016)